All about Facet Joint Injections

 - If your pain begins to subside, it could mean that the facet joint was the cause of your back pain.

-After the procedure is complete, your back or neck pain may totally subside because of the administered anesthetic.
+After the procedure is complete, your back or neck pain may often immediately and totally subside because of the administered anesthetic.
 However, as it wears off, you may find that your painful symptoms return.
 That’s normal, so don’t worry.
-A few days after your injection, the steroids should begin to take effect, which will reduce both inflammation and pain.
+Within a few days after your injection, the injected steroidal medication should begin to take effect, which will reduce both inflammation and pain.

 After facet joint injections, some patients experience pain relief ranging from several days to several months.
 You can receive up to three injections per year.